AtulGarg28/JsonPowerDB_Sample/README.md

-#Title
-JsonPowerDBSample

-#Description
+##JsonPowerDBSample

-A enw generation DBMS.
+A new generation database.
 Created to learn JsonPowerDB for the internship purpose in login2explore.

-#Benefits
 Its performance is very high with less cost and saves upto 30% of development time.

-#Release History
 This is my first release.